ulrikpedersen/automatic-carnival/doc/start.rst

 For more variations, see the folder ``.devcontainer`` in the root of the source repository with an example of the compilation in a Docker container.
 The ``.gitlab-ci.yml`` file in the source repo is another good reference for Conda-based compilation.
-For further details on development, see :ref:`Conda environment <conda-for-development>`.
+For further details on development, see :ref:`Conda development <conda-for-development>`.

 Linux
 ~~~~~